-I am interested in issues surrounding urbanism: sustainability, density, light pollution, public transit and public space.
-In my artistic practice, my current focus is aerial views of the dazzling forms of cities at night.
+In ‘Cities at Night,’ my focus is aerial views of the dazzling forms of cities at night.
 I invite the viewer to consider the tremendous amount of light we emit and the implications of light pollution.
 At the same time, I explore the beautiful, varied organic structure of the world’s biggest cities and, by extension, how we organize ourselves as urban beings.
-The paintings invite comparisons between these cities and the factors that shaped their development.
-They invite comparisons to other organic structures, both vast, such as star systems, and small, such as microscopic organisms.
-They invite us to consider our place in the universe.
+The paintings invite comparisons to other organic structures, both vast, such as star systems, and small, such as microscopic organisms.
+The paintings celebrate the world’s cities and reveal their paradoxical beauty while asking how we can make them more vibrant, sustainable, smartly lit – and ultimately better places to live.

 Price Range: $500 - $4,000